fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Update-ServiceFabricRepairTaskHealthPolicy.md

 # Update-ServiceFabricRepairTaskHealthPolicy

 ## SYNOPSIS
-Updates the health policy of the given repair task.
+Updates the health policy of a repair task.

 ## SYNTAX